Lean, protein-rich, packed with Omega-3s — seafood is a true superfood

-The American Heart Association confirms that eating 3.5 ounces of fish or shellfish twice a week reduces the risk of heart disease, heart failure, congestive heart failure, stroke, and sudden cardiac death -- oh my!
+The American Heart Association confirms that eating 3.5 ounces of fish or shellfish twice a week reduces the risk of heart disease, heart failure, stroke, and sudden cardiac death — oh my!

-Omega-3 acids reduce cholesterol while decreasing inflammation.
+Seafood is rich in Omega-3 fatty acids, which reduce cholesterol while decreasing inflammation.
 This anti-inflammatory effect reduces damage to blood vessels, thereby protecting against heart disease and stroke.
 Seafood for dinner anyone?GET STARTED

-Seafood lovers, go ahead and rejoice; eating healthy seafood can help you drop pounds.
-The logic is pretty simple: when you replace unhealthy, high-fat, high-calorie foods with healthy seafood (which is naturally high in protein and low in calories), you fill up more quickly without piling on the pounds.
+If you love enjoying a good meal and want to stay fit, go ahead and rejoice — eating seafood can help you become trim and toned.
+The logic is pretty simple: when you replace high-fat, high-calorie processed foods with nutrient-dense seafood (which is naturally high in protein and low in saturated fat), you'll be satisfied and excited by your meal, without compromising your health.

 There is also a bit of psychology involved.
 Since seafood is such a versatile culinary option, you can incorporate a wide variety of seafood into your diet without feeling deprived.
 If you're concerned that eating clean means eating boring meals, rest assured that seafood is a guilt-free indulgence any day.LET'S GET STARTED